REConnect: Participatory RE for Social Sustainability: REConnect: Participatory RE for Social Sustainability

-\begin{itemize} \item \emph{Contextual Stakeholder Mapping}: Identify both formal roles and informal influencers in the community (e.g., local ward leaders in BloodSynch).
-To ensure requirements respect cultural beliefs and practices (e.g., BridgingRoots’ respect for Indigenous way of living and being), co-create stakeholder maps/charts to identify stakeholder relations and their implication to the system \cite{alidoosti2023stakeholder}.
-Understand the cultural and political landscape by considering the values and influences of relevant stakeholders (e.g., mayors in BloodSynch).
+\textbf{REConnect Actions for Building Trusting Relationships:} \begin{itemize} \item \emph{Contextual Stakeholder Mapping}: Identify stakeholders that play formal and informal roles as community influencers (e.g., ward leaders in BloodSync, Elders in BridgingRoots).
+Together, co-create stakeholder maps to surface relational dynamics and their implications for the system \cite{alidoosti2023stakeholder}, including the cultural and political landscape that shapes whose voice carries weight and whose needs are at risk of being overlooked.

-\item \emph{Immersive Field Presence}: Commit to field visits and practice cultural immersion to understand cultural, social or organizational details in context \cite{beyer1999contextual} (e.g., BloodSync team’s journey to Rukum and the BridgingRoots visits to remote Tuktoyaktuk).
-Use ethnographic methods such as storytelling sessions or informal focus groups to build empathy, trust from influential community members, as well as trust in authentic working relationships.
+\item \emph{Immersive Field Presence}: Commit to sustained field visits and cultural immersion to understand context that cannot be conveyed remotely \cite{beyer1999contextual}.
+Use ethnographic methods such as storytelling sessions and informal focus groups to build empathy and relational credibility with community members before elicitation begins.